 How to make GHB at home for cheap

-Today i’m going to learn you how to make GHB.
+Today I’m going to learn you how to make GHB.
 GHB also called liquid XTC or it’s chemical name Gamma Hydroxybutyrate is a substance that can be found in your own body in very small amounts.
 The effects of GHB depend on the amount you take.
 If you take just enough you will have a relaxed and open feeling.
-The problem however is that the difference between a pleasant feeling and the doses which overwhelms you and potentially kills you is very small.
+The problem, however, is that the difference between a pleasant feeling and the doses which overwhelm you and potentially kills you is very small.